Beatrice Hicks: Career

-Affiliations
+Awards, honors and professional affiliations

+Hicks was a member of both the American Society of Mechanical Engineers and the Institute of Electrical and Electronics Engineers, the National Society of Professional Engineers, the New Jersey State Society of Professional Engineers, Eta Kappa Nu, and the Women's Engineering Society of Great Britain.
 In 1960 Hicks and her husband were selected by the National Society of Professional Engineers for a month-long research and speaking tour of South America, which focused on international cooperation between American and South American engineers.

-Hicks was selected to serve on the Defense Advisory Committee for Women in Services between 1960 and 1963, and represented the United States at four International Management Congresses.
+Hicks was a co-founder and the first president of the Society of Women Engineers and was succeeded by Lillian Murad.
+She was selected to serve on the Defense Advisory Committee for Women in Services between 1960 and 1963, and represented the United States at four International Management Congresses.

-She was a member of both the American Society of Mechanical Engineers and the Institute of Electrical and Electronics Engineers, the National Society of Professional Engineers, the New Jersey State Society of Professional Engineers, Eta Kappa Nu, and the Women's Engineering Society of Great Britain.
-She was licensed as a professional engineer in New Jersey, New York, Pennsylvania, and the District of Columbia.
+Hicks was licensed as a professional engineer in New Jersey, New York, Pennsylvania, and the District of Columbia.

-Hicks was a co-founder and the first president of the Society of Women Engineers and succeeded by Lillian Murad.
+In 1952 Mademoiselle magazine named Hicks "Woman of the Year in Business".